JnyJny/StatusThing/README.md

            pentagram|hexagram|septagram|octagram|nonagram|decagram|endecagram" }
 ```

 Specifying a shape in the top level of a dictionary will set the shape for both the foreground and background layers.
-It may be possible in the future to specify seperate shapes for each layer.
-But not right now.
+The foreground and background shapes can be set independently by including a "shape":string key/value pair in the respective dictionary.
+Some combinations work better than others.
+Especially when they are animate.d

 ### Layers